This game has unused areas.

-There is a special SRAM test performed by the game before the boot.
-First, content of 8K SRAM at $700000 copied to WRAM for backup.
+The SRAM mapping check first copies the 8KiB SRAM at $700000 copied to WRAM for backup.
 Then this SRAM area is erased.
-Next, it writes a special data pattern ($0000, $0001, $0002,... $1FFE) to the $702000 area which on the real cart is a mirror of first 8K or SRAM.
-Finally, it read back area $700000 and compare data with given pattern.
-When they match, the program stores the WRAM backup back to SRAM and continue to work as usual.
-On a extension devices or copy devices/cartridges there may be a lot more SRAM and so two 8K areas not mirrored and pattern cannot be read properly which triggers the anti-piracy message.
-In this case saved content of SRAM does not copy back from WRAM and obviously appears to be lost when console is powered off.
+An incrementing series of values ($0000, $0001, $0002,... $0FFF) is written to the $702000..3FFF area, which on the real cart is a mirror of the 8KiB of SRAM.
+Finally, it reads back the 8KiB of SRAM from $700000 and asserts that the incrementing values have been written.
+If they match, the program restores the WRAM backup to SRAM and continues to boot as usual.
+On extension devices or copy devices/cartridges there may be more SRAM and the two 8KiB areas not mirrored.
+In this case, the above assertion fails and the anti-piracy message is triggered, leaving the SRAM erased as a result.

 Use the code 8086C201 before the game starts up to see this message from Nintendo.
 This can sometimes appear without an Action Replay on a real cartridge, likely due to connection problems between the cartridge and the SNES.

 Special thanks 2 Genji Kubota & all debug staff.